Maintenance of grass areas and Estate owned trees

 Pigeonhouse Lane – Verge on East side between 52 and 55

-We also control the weed growth between the kerbs and roads on the estate, currently by spraying with weed killer twice a year but are looking at a more proactive approach to prevent unsightly growth which can occur between the spraying cycles.
+We also control the weed growth between the kerbs and roads on the Estate by spraying with weed killer on a monthly basis when required.

 In the event of concerns about a neighbour’s tree, please speak directly to your neighbour.